Book Now

 Included standard accommodation and meals (Breakfast + Lunch + Dinner), Tea/Coffee

 This section of the trek is the last of such trekking in this adventurous journey that climaxed in the base camp of Everest.
-Descent on a steep trail out of the Namche Bazaar to descent the riverbed of the confluence of Dudh Koshi and Bhote Koshi River and after crossing over the high suspension bridge, you reach Monjo where you exit the Sagarmatha National Park.
+Descend on a steep trail out of the Namche Bazaar to descend the riverbed of the confluence of Dudh Koshi and Bhote Koshi River, and after crossing over the high suspension bridge, you reach Monjo, where you exit the Sagarmatha National Park.

-The beautiful and humongous Himalayas overlooking the entire trail acts as the motivation for trekkers, they find purpose in trekking in the sight of mountains.
+The beautiful and humongous Himalayas overlooking the entire trail act as the motivation for trekkers; they find purpose in trekking in the sight of the mountains.
 After reaching Luka, get yourself relaxed and explore the surrounding areas of the hotel, if you are interested.
 Your meal plan consists of breakfast, lunch, dinner, and staying overnight in Lukla.

 Today, you will return to the medieval capital city of Kathmandu after an adventurous stay in the Khumbu Everest region.
 Due to the weather-related disturbances during the day, you will take on the flight that starts early morning from Lukla.
 Over the vast landscape, lush hills and valleys, perennial rivers, and the sight of the glittering Himalayas, the flight of around 35 minutes brings you back to the civilization of Kathmandu Valley.